- Download our Moving to Bangkok Guide (PDF)

-Bangkok’s international schools usually follow the curriculum of other countries, the most popular being the British and American systems.
+Bangkok’s international schools follow the curriculum of other countries, the most popular being the British and American systems.

 The vast majority of international schools in Bangkok will require prospective students to write entrance tests and undergo a rigorous application process due to the limited number of places they offer.
 Some international schools will only accept students of a particular nationality.